-Figure 2C already showed the impact of the pandemic on awareness activities for children, resulting from prolonged school closures and stay-at-home orders.
+Figure 2C showed the impact of the pandemic on awareness activities for children, resulting from prolonged school closures and stay-at-home orders.
 In one endemic country, the usual sponsorship for in-school rabies education was cut.
-In another, where rabies prevention is part of the national curricula, online lessons were organized, but were usually accessible only for urban children with a computer at home and good Internet connection.
+In another, where rabies prevention is part of the national curricula, online lessons were organized, but were usually accessible only for urban children with a computer at home and good internet connection.
 Whether through online or in-person lessons, one respondent observed that the experience acquired in teaching COVID-19 prevention to school children may be useful for rabies as well.

 The 2020 World Rabies Day events for the general public were also affected.
 Half (n=41) of survey respondents reported disruption.
 According to 21 people (26%), in-person activities were held but with lower attendance, while 11 (13%) said that in-person activities were completely cancelled.
 One-third (n=26) shared a more positive experience, with new or re-organized online events.
-According to a respondent, the fact that events were online favored attendance by health workers.
+According to one respondent, the fact that events were online improved attendance by health workers.
 Another maintained that “the COVID-19 lockdown resulted in many – especially veterinarians – looking for a reason to do something meaningful” and this became evident on World Rabies Day 2020.

 Surveillance